-The requirements for the MPA degree consist of 36 hours of course work.
+The requirements for the MPA degree consist of 37 hours of coursework.

-First, completion of a set of core courses presents an under¬standing of essential components of the discipline.
-Then, with the approval of an advisor, the student creates a degree emphasis in one of three ways:
+First, completion of a set of nine core courses presents an understanding of essential components of the discipline.
+Then, with the approval of an advisor, the student creates a degree emphasis in one of two ways:

-- by selecting a specific concentration in either Public Management or State and Local Government;
+- by selecting a specific concentration in either Nonprofit Management or State and Local Government; or

-- by selecting a set of general elective courses; or
+- by selecting a set of generalized courses with the General Concentration.

 Admission Requirements, Retention & Termination Standards

-- An undergraduate grade point average of at least 2.8 (on a 4.0 scale).
+1. An undergraduate grade point average of at least 2.8 (on a 4.0 point scale).

-- Evidence of successful completion of an undergraduate statistics or research methods course.
+2. Evidence of successful completion of an undergraduate statistics or economics course is required.

-- An essay (two or three pages, double-spaced) including a discussion of the applicant's professional goals and how completion of the program will facilitate his or her achievement of those goals.
-This essay replaces the written statement requested as part of the application to the College of Graduate Studies.
+3. An essay (two or three pages, double-spaced) including a discussion of the applicant's professional goals and how completion of the program will facilitate his or her achievement of those goals.
+This essay replaces the written statement requested as part of the application to the Graduate Studies.

-- Three letters of recommendation from former professors or professionals in the field of public service that attest to the applicant's potential to succeed in the program.
+4. Three letters of recommendation from former professors, professionals in the field of public service, or alumni of the MPA program, that attest to the applicant's potential to succeed in the program.

-- If the applicant is an international student for whom English is not the first language, a score of 550 on the written-based (or 213 on the computer-based) Test of English as a Foreign Language (TOFEL).
+6. If the applicant is an international student for whom English is not the first language, a score of 550 on the written-based (or 213 on the computer-based) Test of English as a Foreign Language (TOEFL).

-- Up to 9 semester hours of graduate credit may be transferred from another institution with approval of the advisor and the dean of the College of Graduate Studies.
+8. Up to 9 semester hours of graduate credit may be transferred from another institution with approval of the advisor and the Vice President/Dean of the Office of Research and Graduate Studies.